 The future of SEO will involve:

 • Optimizing your site for Google’s SGE and other AI-assisted search engines.
 This will involve providing clear answers to search queries written by experts and supported by high-quality sources.
-If you include detailed author bios and links to their other published work, the articles and blogs you publish may rank higher.
+If you include detailed author bios and links to their other published work, your published articles and blogs may rank higher.

 • Google Shopping emerging as an SEO opportunity.
 Google Shopping provides products to searchers, including information regarding where to buy items.
 By creating a Google Merchant Center account and optimizing your product feed, you can increase the chances of appearing as a purchasing option for shoppers.